From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: LAWN Architectures: A 3-D Web of Connectivity, Sensing, and Control

 Traditional aerial communication networks primarily focus on providing connectivity or extending coverage, as seen in concepts such as ``cellular-in-the-sky\cite{zeng2019accessing}.''
 Data transmission and control are typically performed through separate networks and sensing is often handled by individual drones or external systems.
 The limited integration of control and sensing capabilities restricts their suitability for emerging low-altitude applications.

-In contrast, the LAWN introduces a paradigm shift by redefining the network around the terrestrial infrastructure, extending its functionality into the low-altitude space through a reconfigurable, intelligent, and mission-aware network ``skyway''.
-Instead of simply using drones as communication tools, LAWN treats aerial and terrestrial nodes as jointly organized components of a cyber-physical system.
-The architecture tightly integrates three primary functional planes, i.e., data, control, and sensing, augmented by an auxiliary computing plane.
-For example, traditional systems relying on fixed ground stations may struggle to adapt to such dynamic conditions.
-Dynamic reconfigurability of both aerial and terrestrial nodes sets LAWN apart from the configurations of traditional systems, ensuring robustness across diverse scenarios.
+{In contrast, the LAWN introduces a paradigm shift by redefining the network around the terrestrial infrastructure, extending its functionality into the low-altitude space through a reconfigurable, intelligent, and mission-aware network ``skyway''.
+Conventional UAV-assisted cellular networks and aerial base stations primarily act as flying relays to extend terrestrial coverage, focusing almost exclusively on the data plane.
+On the other hand, Flying Ad-Hoc Networks (FANETs) or drone meshes excel at air-to-air decentralized routing but typically treat flight control and environmental perception as isolated, standalone tasks.
+Instead of simply using drones as communication tools, LAWN transcends both by treating aerial and terrestrial nodes as jointly organized components of a cyber-physical system.
+The architecture tightly integrates three primary functional planes, i.e., data, control, and sensing, augmented by an I\&C plane.
+Dynamic reconfigurability of both aerial and terrestrial nodes sets LAWN apart from fixed infrastructure configurations, ensuring robustness across diverse, dynamic scenarios.
 A defining advantage of LAWN is its cooperative sensing capability, allowing aerial and ground nodes to share environmental data in real time.
-This shared perception supports safety-critical services such as multi-drone formation flying, dynamic obstacle avoidance, and urban air traffic management\footnote{Traditional drone-assisted mesh networks, while capable of network-wide sharing, often lack sensing functionality supported by the sensing plane of the LAWN.}.
-Additionally, LAWN’s auxiliary computing plane provides distributed computational resources for real-time processing and decision-making.
+This shared perception supports safety-critical services such as multi-drone formation flying, dynamic obstacle avoidance, and urban air traffic management.
+Additionally, LAWN’s I\&C plane provides distributed computational resources for real-time processing and decision-making.
 This includes on-board processing for immediate tasks, edge computing for latency-sensitive operations, and cloud-based infrastructure for intensive computations and long-term data analysis.
-Such a hierarchical computing framework is rarely embedded in traditional systems.
-In Table \ref{tab:LAWN_vs_Traditional}, we summarize the comparison between the LAWN and the aerial communication system.
+Such a hierarchical framework is rarely embedded in traditional systems.
+In Table \ref{tab:architecture_comparison} we summarize the comparison between LAWN, UAV-assisted cellular networks, and FANETs.}